OGMORE PHOENIX RUNNERS CONSTITUTION

 4.2.
-Three categories of membership are available.
-Full, Second-claim and Junior.
+Four categories of membership are available.
+Full, Second-claim, Social and Junior.

 4.3.
-Senior Members (Full and Second-claim) must be 17 years old or older.
+Senior Members (Full, Second-claim and Social) must be 17 years old or older.

-4.11.
-Any person who wishes to become a Full or Second-claim Member must submit an application form to the Membership Secretary, which shall admit that candidate to membership of the Club unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.
+4.9.
+Any person who wishes to become a Full, Second-claim or Social Member must submit an application form to the Membership Secretary, which shall admit that candidate to membership of the Club unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.

-4.17.
-In the case of Second-claim members, the annual subscription shall be determined by Full Membership without the Welsh Athletics affiliation fee.
+4.14 In the case of Second-claim and Social members, the annual subscription shall be determined by Full Membership without the Welsh Athletics affiliation fee.